 Percent.
 This is what we aim to lower our climate impact by in 2030.

 Percent.
-Of all pigs delivered to our Danish abattoirs will come from farmers with a sustainability certificate at the end of 2019.
+Of all pigs delivered to our Danish abattoirs will come from climate controlled farmers at the end of 2019.

 Climate researchers all over the world are highlighting meat as one of the great challenges for our planet, the climate and the living conditions of future generations.

 This is a fundamental challenge for all meat producers, which we have a big responsibility to help solve.
 We cannot continue to eat and produce meat as we do now.